leander-dsouza/Gazebo/README.md

         sudo apt-get install ros-melodic-hector-gazebo-plugins

-*  In case if you don't have the ROS package ar track alvar:
+*  In case if you don't have the ROS package ar track alvar or pcl-ros:

-        sudo apt-get install ros-melodic-ar-track-alvar
+        sudo apt-get install ros-melodic-ar-track-alvar && sudo apt-get install ros-melodic-pcl-ros*